Ibiza in August is hands-down the most buzzing, peppy, vivacious month of the year.

 Which beaches are best?

-One of our favourite Ibiza beaches to visit during August is Cala San Vicente right up on the north-east coast of the island.
+One of our favorite Ibiza beaches to visit during August is Cala San Vicente right up on the northeast coast of the island.

 Cala San Vicente